 We assume that the output realization is private information for the entrepreneurs.
-In the simple model considered here, this matters only for agents operating in the investment good sector.16 These entrepreneurs have the option of hiding some of their cash-flows from their financiers.
+In the simple model considered here, this matters only for agents operating in the investment good sector.
+These entrepreneurs have the option of hiding some of their cash-flows from their financiers.
 Hiding, however, is costly.
-For every unit of cash-flow hidden, an entrepreneur ends up with only $\xi \in [0,1]$.17 The balance is lost in the hiding process.18 The parameter ξ is our measure of the economy-wide level of investor protection.
-The larger is ξ , the lower the protection.
-The two extreme values identify the cases of complete absence of protection ($\xi = 1$) and perfect protection ($\xi = 0$).
+For every unit of cash-flow hidden, an entrepreneur ends up with only $\xi \in [0, 1]$ .
+The balance is lost in the hiding process.
+The parameter $\xi$ is our measure of the economy-wide level of investor protection.
+The larger is $\xi$ , the lower the protection.
+The two extreme values identify the cases of complete absence of protection ( $\xi = 1$ ) and perfect protection ( $\xi = 0$ ).
 Finally, we assume that the intermediation industry is competitive and entry is free.

 Figure 4 displays the sequence of events during the life of an investment-good producer.
-At the outset, he borrows capital, k{It} , from an intermediary, then invests and produces output equal to $z{It}f(k{It})$.
-Next, he makes a claim about the outcome of his project $\hat{z}{It} \in \{z_h, z_l\}$, gives the intermediary output consistent with this claim, i.e. $\hat{z}{It}f(k{It})$, and receives a contingent transfer of consumption good $\tau{It}(\hat{z}{It})$.
-A financing contract offered to a sector-I entrepreneur consists of a capital advance, k{It} , and contingent transfers $\tau{ht} \equiv \tau{It}(z_h)$ and $\tau{lt} \equiv \tau{It}(z_l)$.
-At the end of the first period, investment good producers end up with income we denote by m_t .
-If the outcome is
+At the outset, he borrows capital, $k{It}$ , from an intermediary, then invests and produces output equal to $z{It}f(k{It})$ .
+Next, he makes a claim about the outcome of his project $\hat{z}{It} \in \{z_h, z_l\}$ , gives the intermediary output consistent with this claim,

-16As already hinted at, this will not be the case in the generalization of this setup to be introduced in Section 5.
+&lt;sup>15As already hinted at, this will not be the case in the generalization of this setup to be introduced in Section 5.
 There, entrepreneurs producing consumption goods will also face incentives to exploit their informational advantage.

-17Our hiding cost resembles the falsification cost considered by Lacker and Weinberg (1989).
+&lt;sup>16Our hiding cost resembles the falsification cost considered by Lacker and Weinberg (1989).

-18All of our results follow even when a portion, or the totality of this balance accrues to the intermediaries.
+&lt;sup>17All of our results follow even when a portion, or the totality of this balance accrues to the intermediaries.
 The only caveat is that in such case one needs to work with a continuum of outcomes.
 Otherwise, any hiding would be detected by the lender.
 See the Appendix to Castro, Clementi, and MacDonald (2004) for details.